 - Balance your checkbook: Although the idea of a balance sheet is well known, many people struggle with balancing their personal finances.
 You might be tempted to keep adding credit card balances to your statement, or you might find yourself running up a gigantic budget for Christmas shopping.
 But it’s easy to get stuck in a rut, especially if you’re not mentally ready to take the step of balancing your personal finances.

 - Make a budget: Being in control of one’s finances is a great feeling.
 No matter how much you earn, you always have the power to control where that money goes.
 And yet, so many people waste it.
 They blow off their savings for a night on the town, then wonder why they can’t afford to buy the things they need.
 So, what should you do?
 If you want to stay on top of your finances, you need to put in the work.
 A good place to start is by creating a budget.
+Then look for ways that you can aid this budget for example refinancing your student loan where you could try this out on websites like SoFi.
+This will help you to reduce your spending in a month and get in a better financial situation for the future.

 - Don’t spend what you don’t have: Once you start to accumulate wealth, you realize just how quickly it can be taken away.
 Fortunately, there’s a way to keep it from disappearing too quickly-and it’s called spending less than you earn.
 If you’re spending more money than you earn, you’re slowly running out of money to spend.
 If you’re spending less than you earn, you’ll keep your money and keep it growing.